How to Boost Profitability Through Performance Management

 This process helps employees to make sense of their work, and to understand their strengths and weaknesses, allowing them to build on the former and rectify the latter.

 It helps both employee and manager to identify obstacles and barriers to productive and enjoyable work, allowing both to work together to remove them.

-Furthermore, it gives employees goals to aim towards and ensures that their work is always aligned with the wider objectives of the organization.
-The process of setting and realizing goals is inherently motivating and satisfying.
+Furthermore, it gives employees goals to aim towards, and ensures that their work is always aligned with the wider objectives of the organisation.
+The process of setting and realising goals is inherently motivating and satisfying.

 These aspects of performance management combine to drive employee engagement.
 And we all know that when employees are engaged in their work, they are happier, more productive, and more likely to stick around.